colbyfayock/hyper-bros-trading-workshop-github-universe/lessons/04 - Add Snipcart to the homepage.md

 #### Goal

-Find the Snipcart API key and configure domains for localhost:3000 and your Netlify URL
+Find the Snipcart API key, configure your environment, and and add your Netlify domain for Snipcart

 #### Resources
 * [API Keys - Snipcart](https://docs.snipcart.com/v3/dashboard/account-configuration#3-api-keys)